Azure/azure-quickstart-templates/quickstarts/microsoft.apicenter/azure-api-center-create/README.md

 ---
-description: This template creates an instance of Azure API Center.
+description: This template creates an instance of Azure API Center and registers a sample API.
 page_type: sample
 products:
 - azure